Raw Chicken Breast

 Grilling, baking, or poaching are excellent methods to cook chicken breast while retaining moisture.

-How can I tell if chicken breast is spoiled?
+How can I tell if chicken breast is cooked?

-What are the nutritional benefits of chicken breast?
+What are the health benefits of chicken breast?

-Chicken breast is high in protein, low in fat, and provides essential vitamins and minerals.
+Chicken breast is low in fat, high in protein, and provides essential nutrients like B vitamins and selenium.

-Yes, marinating chicken breast overnight can enhance its flavor and tenderness.
+Yes, marinating chicken breast can enhance flavor and tenderness; just ensure to refrigerate while marinating.